If profound change is to be achieved, programmes are needed that focus on empowering local people.

 It is our experience that the WE programme works – often seen in the form of changes in behaviour.
 Traditional, quantitative impact measurement, which assumes simple mechanisms of action (activity A causes B), is often not capable of capturing this.
 Our work has taught us that interdependencies are often more complex.
 We are therefore looking for new ways of measuring impact, incorporating in particular the stories of those involved and their experiences.

-What we have learnt – and changed
+What we have learned – and changed

 WE programme starts